Here are some of the biggest factors that influence your power bill.

 If you have a home business, there’s a good chance you are using more electricity.
 Having an extra computer running, along with other office electronics, will increase your power bill.
 Being at home all day also means you will have more lights on, and you’re heating your home longer and for more hours of the day, than someone who works away from home.

-Heating water with an electric water heater can add up to 25 per cent of your home’s hot water power costs.
+Heating water with an electric water heater as opposed to gas, can add up to 30% of your home’s hot water energy costs.
 Install low-flow faucet aerators on sinks, or purchase low-flow showerheads when renovating.
 This will reduce your hot water consumption by up to 50 per cent.